Carmentis/carmentis-app-hello-world/README.md

 ## ToDo
 - [X] Compile the application-sdk instead of building it using core (from Source).
-- [ ] Talk about the Wallet and how to configure it.
+- [X] Talk about the Wallet and how to configure it.
 - [X] Notification if the wallet is detected or not
 - [X] Notification if the operator is up or not.
 - [ ] Integration of a pop-up for an easier qr-code launch during the approval step.

-### Preparing all the necessary pieces of data
-- OrganizationID ?